 The roots of RFID technology can be traced back to WWII when radar systems were first developed.
 However, the concept of using radio waves for identification emerged later in the 1940s and gained more traction in the 1970s.
 It gained popularity for inventory management in the early 2000s.
 Over the years, RFID technology has evolved, becoming more sophisticated, affordable, and widely adopted.
 Today it has found extensive applications in various industries, revolutionising inventory management, supply chain logistics, access control and more.

-What are the Different Types of RFID
+What Are the Different Types of RFID

 There are many different types of RFID: low, high, and ultra-high frequency, active, passive, and semi-passive, and each type caters to different specific needs.